learn-co-students/module-4-code-challenge-round-4-wdc01-seng-ft-042020-poesy-1593609098/README.md

 1. When the app starts, I can see all currently created poems.
 2. I can show/hide the form to create new poems.
-3. I can create poems and they are still there when I refresh the page.
+3. I can create poems and they are still there when I refresh the page (Be sure to use a controlled form).
 4. I can mark poems as read which will change the text of that button to "Mark as unread".

 ## Advanced Deliverables